 What is the purpose for frost delays?
 We have frost delays when the temperature and humidity are at a level which would result in temporary or permanent turf damage if players are allowed to walk on the turf.
 So, we have frost delays to keep our courses in the best condition possible.

 What is the Loyalty Program?
 How much does it cost?
 What does it do for me?
 Signing up for the Loyalty Program is FREE and gives our guests some advantages that other golfers don't have.
 With the Loyalty Card, golfers can make tee times 14 days in advance.
-Loyalty card holders accumulate 1 point for every GREEN FEE dollar you spend.
-You receive rewards for every 100 point milestone; the greatest being a FREE GREEN FEE at 400 points.
+Earn points with every dollar you spend on your green fees.
+Your points are kept on our point of sale system so no vouchers to keep track of.
+Loyalty customers can redeem points for green fees whenever you have enough or save them for later.
+Loyalty points never expire!
 Having a Loyalty Card also speeds up the check in process.
 Learn more about our Loyalty Program (link to Loyalty Members page) here.

 Are there restrictions to the Loyalty Program?
 We do have some guidelines for the use of the cards and rewards.
 First, in order to receive your points, you must have your Loyalty Card present upon check in at the golf course.
 Second, you earn points only for your round of golf.
-Third, when your points reach reward status a voucher will be given to you (please keep them in a dry place) and in order to redeem the reward you must bring the voucher.
+Third, redeem points for green fees whenever you have enough.
 Learn more about the Loyalty Program (link to Loyalty Members page) and associated policies.

 Why do course marshals follow us around?
 Marshals are there to monitor the flow of play and assist golfers when needed to ensure everyone enjoys their day on the course.
 If you view the golf course like the interstate where there is a maximum and a minimum speed limit it explains why we need marshals.
 If you drive slow on the interstate people have to go around you or sit behind you causing further back-ups and even accidents (someone ever play into your group??).
 If you drive too fast you run into the cars in front of you and have to wait.
 The best way for everyone to get where they are going is for everyone to keep a steady pace.
 Marshals monitor the pace to try and keep it steady and prevent back-ups and accidents.
 If a Marshal has to discuss pace of play with a group, it is to assist everyone with their pace of play.